buk7456/FreeTX/doc/mixer.md

 tweak the setting.
 It is quite handy for experimenting with different values and helping with fine tuning.
 As we rotate the knob clockwise, the differential increases from 0% to 100%.

-Setup a logical switch as follows.
+Set up a logical switch as follows.
 ```txt
 L1
 Func:   a>x